 Overview

-• Cathedral entry: Free
+- Cathedral entry: Free

-• Group sizes: 5–25 guests
+- Group sizes: 5–25 guests

-• Languages: English, French, Italian, Russian, Spanish
+- Languages: English, French, Italian, Spanish

-• Duration: 1 hour–half day
+- Duration: 1 hour–half day

-• Tour styles: Interior, exterior, combo
+- Tour styles: Interior, exterior, combo

-• Guide profile: Professional history guides
+- Guide profile: Professional history guides

-Why choose a guided tour
+Why choose Notre-Dame guided tour

 ✔ Turn a free visit into a clear one

 Notre-Dame entry is free, but that doesn’t make the visit self-explanatory.
-A guided format adds structure, timing, and context, so you spend less time figuring out where to look and more time understanding the cathedral and the island around it.
+A guided tour adds structure, timing, and context, so you spend less time figuring out where to look and more time understanding the cathedral and the island around it.

 ✔ See the cathedral in context